gschmutz/nosql-workshop/06-working-with-neo4j/README.md

 # Working with Neo4J
 In this workshop we will learn how to use the Neo4J NoSQL database.

-We assume that the platform decribed [here](../01-environment/README.md) is running and accessible.
+We assume that the platform described [here](../01-environment/README.md) is running and accessible.

-In this workshop you learn how to use the Neo4J for querying, visualization, and data interaction.
+In this workshop you learn how to use the Neo4J for querying, visualisation, and data interaction.
 [Neo4J Browser](https://neo4j.com/developer/guide-neo4j-browser/) is part of Neo4J and offers a browser-based interface for adding data, running queries, creating relationships, and more.
 It also provides an easy way to visualise the data in the database.

 ## Connecting with Neo4J Browser

-In a browser window navigate to <http://nosqlplatform:7474> and you should directly land on the Neo4j Browser login screen.
+In a browser window, navigate to <http://dataplatform:7474> and you should directly land on the Neo4j Browser login screen.

 ![Alt Image Text](./images/neo4j-login.png "Neo4J Browser")

-Enter `bolt://nosqlplatform:7687` into the **Connect URL**, `neo4j` into the **Username** and `abc123!` into the **Password** field and click **Connect**.
+Enter `bolt://dataplatform:7687` into the **Connect URL**, `neo4j` into the **Username** and `abc123!` into the **Password** field and click **Connect**.

 If successfully connected, you should see a page similar to the one shown below:

 ![Alt Image Text](./images/neo4j-browser-home.png "Neo4J Browser")

-Neo4J comes with some predefined tutorials, which provide an easy way for loading some data into the graph and then using that graph to excercise the query capabilities of the graph.
+Neo4J comes with some predefined tutorials, which provide an easy way for loading some data into the graph and then using that graph to exercise the query capabilities of the graph.

 On the top panel, enter `:play movie graph` to start the **Movie Graph** tutorial.